Graeme Aegerter (Seattle, WA)

 Sandy is retired from teaching, both in secondary schools in the U.S. and overseas in Kenya, Argentina, and Mexico, where she taught ESL to adult professionals.
 She also had a career in broadcasting and television news; upon earning her Master’s degree from American University in 1974 in Film and Public Affairs, she was a TV news film/videotape editor and freelance producer in Washington, D.C. for two decades.
 While living overseas, in addition to teaching ESL, she was hired to write feature stories for magazines, compile reports for government agencies, and work as a radio reporter for Voice of America.
 Upon returning to the United States in 1999, she began teaching AP and IB English in El Paso Texas, and retired in 2011.
 She and her husband Sam moved to Albuquerque in 2013, where she is President of the Albuquerque Opera Guild and a docent at the Santa Fe Opera.

-Marney Hupper (Albuquerque, NM and Tenants Harbor, ME for July & August)
+Marney Hupper (Albuquerque, NM and Tenants Harbor, ME)

 Executive Director of Sumbandila, U.S. and Treasurer